 Disability provisions in churches

-How well do churches provide for people with disabilities, whether in facilities or in a culture of inclusion?
-Some 86% of local churches surveyed in 2016, said they offered at least one type of provision for people with disabilities, from a list of four options.
+How well do churches provide for people with disabilities, whether in facilities or in an active culture of inclusion?
+Some 90% of local churches surveyed in the 2021 NCLS, said they offered at least one type of provision for people with disabilities, from a list of four options.

-Nearly seven in ten local churches said they provided major physical facilities such as ramps, toilets and parking.
-Two in ten reported an active culture of inclusion.
-These findings emerge from self-reported activities and operations of churches, in the 2016 National Church Life Survey.
+The top provision listed by churches is major physical facilities, such as ramps, accessible toilets and parking.
+Some three in four local churches (76%) say they provide such major facilities.
+Two in ten churches report an active culture of inclusion.
+These findings emerge from self-reported activities and operations of churches, in the 2021 National Church Life Survey.

 We also asked churchgoers how they evaluated the quality of their church's activities and inclusiveness.
-Around four in ten churchgoers rated their church's provisions and inclusion as adequate and around three in ten as excellent.
+Around four in ten churchgoers (39%) rate their church's provisions and inclusion as adequate and 26% as excellent.

-Nearly nine in ten churches said they offer provisions for people with disabilities
+Nine in ten churches say they offer provisions for people with disabilities

-When asked to nominate from a list of four options, 86% of local churches said they offered at least one type of provision for people with disabilities.
+When asked to nominate from a list of four options, 90% of local churches say they offer at least one type of provision for people with disabilities.

-Some 68% said they provided major physical facilities such as ramps, disabled toilets and reserved parking; while 45% provided minor physical facilities.
-A few churches, 5%, reported program-related provisions such as adapted Bible studies for those with intellectual impairments, social support or education to the congregation.
+A few churches, only 3%, report program-related provisions such as adapted Bible studies for those with intellectual impairments, social support or education to the congregation.

-Church provisions for people with a disability differed by size, denomination and locality of the church as well as the year the church was founded.
-All types of provision increased with church size; for example, 43% of churches with less than 25 attenders provided major physical facilities, compared with 83% of churches with 120 attenders or more.
+Church provisions for people with a disability differ by size, denomination and locality of the church as well as the year the church was founded.
+All types of provision increase with church size; for example, 61% of churches with less than 20 usual attenders prior to the COVID pandemic, provide major physical facilities, compared with 85% of churches with 250 attenders or more.

-A comparison of results from the 2016 NCLS to the previous 2011 NCLS, found that there was little to no difference in the actions of local churches between these five-yearly survey waves.
+A comparison of results from the 2021 NCLS to the previous 2016 NCLS found that there was some increase in the actions of local churches between these five-yearly survey waves.

 How adequate are the provisions?